 Fingers or pick?

 Great question!
 It depends a lot on what you play.
-There's no one answer though, you have to experiment and find your own style!
+There's no right answer though, you have to experiment and find your own style!

 Both techniques have their advantages, and we highly recommend you to learn both at least a little.